axelriet/LwMQ.net/docs/guide/index.rst

 Supporting Features
 ^^^^^^^^^^^^^^^^^^^

-Supporting features such as ultrafast 32, 64, and 128-bit hashing, HMACs, and key generation, ultrafast LZ4 data compression and other utility features complete the offering and enable platform architects to build their solutions with the best possible performance and
+Supporting features such as ultrafast 32/64/128-bit hashing, HMACs, and key generation, ultrafast LZ4 data compression and other utility features complete the offering and enable platform architects to build their solutions with the best possible performance and